gabek/vadeo/README.md

 1. Make sure your Owncast server is v0.0.6 or higher.
 1. In the Owncast admin go to the Integrations/Access Tokens screen.
-1. Create a new [access token](https://owncast.online/thirdparty/apis/) with administrative access.
+1. Create a new [access token](https://owncast.online/thirdparty/apis/) with system chat message access.
 1. Edit your Vadeo configure file and paste in your Owncast and access token as `owncastAccessToken`.

 Visit [Owncast's Documentation](https://owncast.online/docs) for additional information.